GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Fall.md

 * More ToDo: *Caught* by sirens singing of the hive mind aliens. https://youtu.be/2ROK1-VvOQ0?t=103 "Struggle for **the Legal Tender**" lyrics.
 Pluribus show title is printed on the Dollar Bill currency, legal tender.
 "Wink of an eye" the Great Seal USA pyramid eye. https://youtu.be/2ROK1-VvOQ0?t=85 (Struggle for the *Legal* tender, fire-starting of Better Call Saul actress and Vince Gilligan's hopes and dreams of fandom going beyond worship of bad-guy leaders February 15, 2025)

+&nbsp;

+&nbsp;

+&nbsp;

+# Fall of year 1998

+> Who did Helen interact with?
+Only Carol.

+There are traces of real-wold dinner locations ...
+"Remember your trip to The Inn at Little Washington, fall of 1998?
+They served that pepper bacon you still talk about.
+We flew it in for you.
+And your favorite crispy brioche from Les Crayères."
+(France)

+&nbsp;

+* "In the fall of 1998, Vince Gilligan was working as a writer and co-executive producer for the sixth season of The X-Files, and his film Home Fries was released"

+I've done a lot of travel in this world, and I see a story with deep footprints.
+They are making a point to go back to "the fall" of 1998 (Finnegans Wake is all about the Fall, Helen's fall backwards, Tim's ladder fall - in this Reddit thread reply context).

+&nbsp;

+.
+OPERA_A "Well I've been around the world...
+And I've been in the Washington Zoo.
+And in all my travels as the facts unravel I've found this to be true" ... *Dirty Logic* ... https://www.youtube.com/watch?v=a_1HRTJ5Hv8 Lyrics: Booze they need...